Medically reviewed by Drugs.com. Last updated on Oct 22, 2021.

 • Diabetes: Hypertonic glucose solutions should be used with caution in patients with diabetes or prediabetic patients.

 • Hepatic impairment: Use with caution in patients with hepatic impairment.
-Use in this patient population may result in hyperammonemia, metabolic alkalosis, prerenal azotemia, serum amino acid imbalances, stupor and coma.
-In addition, peripheral IV infusion of amino acids in patients with impaired hepatic function could result in an increase in BUN (a modest rise is expected during increased protein intake).
+Use in this patient population may result in hyperammonemia, metabolic alkalosis, prerenal azotemia, serum amino acid imbalances, stupor, and coma.
+In addition, IV infusion of parenteral nutrition in patients with impaired hepatic function may result in an increase in BUN (a modest rise is expected during increased protein intake).

-• Renal impairment: Use with caution in patients with renal impairment.
-Peripheral IV infusion of amino acids in patients with impaired renal function could result in an increase in BUN.
-A modest rise in BUN is to be expected during increased protein intake.
-Discontinue infusion if BUN levels exceed normal postprandial limits and continue to rise.
+• Renal impairment: Use with caution in patients with renal impairment; may require more frequent monitoring.
+IV infusion of parenteral nutrition in patients with impaired renal function will induce or augment an increase in BUN (a modest rise in BUN is to be expected during increased protein intake).
+Discontinue infusion, when clinically indicated, if BUN levels exceed normal postprandial limits and continue to rise.

 • Pulmonary disease: Use with caution in patients with pulmonary disease.